khalid-a-1/data-privacy-techniques/README.md

 - Is one run in each setting sufficient?
 Deliverables: Your submission should contain the following items:
 1. PDF file containing:

-(a) Graphs presenting the results of your experiments.
+       * Graphs presenting the results of your experiments.

-(b) Short (≤1 page) discussion on the implications of your results.
+       * Short (≤1 page) discussion on the implications of your results.

 2. Compressed folder containing:

-(a) Code which can reproduce your results.
+       * Code which can reproduce your results.

-(b) A README file detailing how to run your code and reproduce your results.
+       * A README file detailing how to run your code and reproduce your results.

 # For more information, read CS401_Project_3.pdf.